digitranslab/jumpstart/docs/docs/gitsync.md

         3. Once you are in the **Repository Settings**, expand the **Deploy Keys** section.
         4. Click on the **Add new deploy key** button.
         5. Give your key a descriptive title.
-        6. In the **Key** field, paste the SSH key you generated in ToolJet's Configure Git tab during the previous step.
+        6. In the **Key** field, paste the SSH key you generated in JumpStart's Configure Git tab during the previous step.
         7. Enable the **Grant write permissions to this key** checkbox.
 We need this permission to push changes to the repository.
         8. Click **Add key** to save.